pam-exchange/BreakGlass/Docs/SymantecPAM.md

 # Breakglass with Symantec PAM

-This document is about setup of Symantec PAM in a category 2 scenario.
+This document describes how to set up **Symantec PAM** for a **Category 2 break glass scenario**.

-First part the document is defining the nuts and bolts required for the purpose of having breakglass accounts administered by PAM.
-The second part is describing examples for account setup using Active Directory, Linux password and Linux SSH key pair.
+The first part explains the components required to manage break glass accounts in PAM.
+The second part provides examples for account setup using **Active Directory**, **Linux password**, and **Linux SSH key pair**.

-The goal is to define a setup in PAM such that an API user will only see breakglass accounts.
-The aim is to allow a program or script to copy passwords from PAM to a local vault, which can be used in scenario where PAM is completely unavailable, but where administrative access to (selected) end-points is absolutely required before PAM is available again.
+The goal is to configure PAM so that an API user can access only break glass accounts.
+This allows a script or program to copy passwords from PAM to a local vault for use when PAM is unavailable, ensuring administrative access to critical endpoints.

-# Basic setup in Symantec PAM
+## Basic Setup in Symantec PAM

-The mechanism in Symantec PAM is using a filter showing only the accounts defined as relevant for breakglass purpose.
-This is done using a Target Group, a Credential Manager Role and a Credential Manager UserGroup.
-Assignment for an API user will have the desired effect, that this user can only view passwords (and SSH keys) for breakglass accounts.
+Symantec PAM uses filters to show only accounts designated for break glass purposes.
+This is achieved through:
+- **Target Group**
+- **Credential Manager Role**
+- **Credential Manager User Group**

+Assigning these to an API user ensures they can view passwords and SSH keys only for break glass accounts.

-## Target Group
+### Target Group
-A core component for a sieve revealing only break glass accounts is a TargetGroup.
-A TargetGroup is a filter only making break glass accounts available for a user.

-The Target Group can be either dynamic or static.
-If there are only few break glass accounts in scope, a static group can be a good choice.
-The filter documented here only uses the account name and equality to the text “breakglass”.
-Different rules can be defined.

-What is important is that the accounts visible using this target group only is showing the account s in scope for break glass purpose.
+A **Target Group** filters accounts so only break glass accounts are visible.
+Groups can be static or dynamic.
+For a small number of accounts, a static group works well.
+Example filter: account name equals `breakglass`.

 ![Target Group](/Docs/SymantecPAM-TargetGroup.png)

-## Credential Manager Role
+### Credential Manager Role
-The CM Role is controlling which permissions will be granted to the API user.
-The important permissions is list/view servers, applications and accounts, update password and view password.
+Defines permissions for the API user, including:
+- List/view servers, applications, and accounts
+- Update password
+- View password

 ![Credential Manager Role](/Docs/SymantecPAM-CMRole.png)

-## Credential Manager User Group
+### Credential Manager User Group
-The user group is assigned to an API user.
-When the group is assigned the API user will be able to see/interact with accounts defined in the TargetGroup filter and use the permissions granted in the CM role.
+Assign this group to the API user.
+It links the Target Group and Credential Manager Role permissions.

 ![Credential Manager User Group](/Docs/SymantecPAM-CMGroup.png)

-## API user role
+### API User Role
-The API user is not a Standard User and a dedicated role for breakglass is defined.
-Create a new PAM Role for this purpose.
-This role is not the Credential Manager role and will grant the user permission to use the Credential Management functionality as defined in the Credential Manager User Group.
+Create a dedicated PAM Role for break glass.
+This role grants access to Credential Management features defined in the User Group.

 ![User Role](/Docs/SymantecPAM-Role.png)

-## API user
+### API User
-It is possible to define an API user as a domain user or as a local user.
-Here a local user is used.
+Define the API user as either a domain or local user (example uses local).

 ![User #1](/Docs/SymantecPAM-User-1.png)

-Assign the Breakglass role to the user.
+Assign the Breakglass role:
 ![User #2](/Docs/SymantecPAM-User-2.png)

-Assign the Breakglass Credential Manager group to the user.
+Assign the Breakglass Credential Manager group:
 ![User #3](/Docs/SymantecPAM-User-3.png)

-## Policies for breakglass usage
+## Policies for Break Glass Usage

-Policies for password complexity, password viewing and SSH key pair is recommended for setup of breakglass accounts.
+Policies should cover password complexity, viewing, and SSH key generation.

-### Password Composition Policy
+### Password Composition Policy (PCP)
-The PCP is defining the length and complexity of passwords generated by PAM.
-The password length should be large.
-If different end-point types must use a different policy additional policy can be created and used.
+Defines password length and complexity.
+Key points:
+- Use strong, long passwords.

-Important in the PCP is that there must be no automatic password update, i.e. Password Age enforcement is unchecked.
-Updates are controlled manually and started using a breakglass script.
+- Disable automatic password updates (uncheck Password Age enforcement).
+Updates are manual via break glass script.

 ![Password Composition Policy](/Docs/SymantecPAM-PCP.png)

-### Password View Policy
+### Password View Policy (PVP)

-The PVP is used to control actions required prior to releasing a password and actions to be done after password release.
-The policy defined here will ask the API user to reauthenticate (interactive) if the Target Account is used interactively through PAM.
-Password update is done manually from the script retrieving passwords.
+Controls actions before and after password release:
+- Require reauthentication for interactive use.
+- Updates handled manually by script.
+- Consider email notifications and dual authorization.

 ![Password View Policy](/Docs/SymantecPAM-PVP.png)

 ### SSH Key Policy
-Last policy setup is a setting controlling the type and length of generated SSH Key pairs.
-Similar to the PCP but specific for SSH target accounts.
+Defines type and length of SSH key pairs.

 ![SSH Key-Pair Policy](/Docs/SymantecPAM-SSHKey-PairPolicy.png)

+---

-# Breakglass accounts
+# Breakglass Accounts

 ## Active Directory

-### TargetApplication for Active Directory
+### Target Application
 ![TargetApplication - Active Directory](/Docs/SymantecPAM-TargetApplication(AD).png)

-### TargetAccount for Active Directory
+### Target Account
 ![TargetAccount - Active Directory](/Docs/SymantecPAM-TargetAccount(AD).png)

 ## Linux (Password)